Trail’D “Spare” Gas Tank – Install & Review

 Lowering Factory Spare & Hoist on 3rd Gen Tacoma

-Insert your tool into the hoist, most likely, you’ll pass the tool through your hitch or bumper opening on the way to the hoist.
+When you insert your tool into the hoist, you’ll most likely pass it through your hitch or bumper opening on the way to the hoist.

 Turn the tool counter-clockwise to lower the hoist or spare.